fbpixelPeriod Cramps vs Early Pregnancy Cramps: Key Differences | Thomson Medical

 What are period cramps?

-• Higher levels of prostaglandins can make the uterine contractions stronger and more painful.
+These contractions are triggered by hormone-like substances called prostaglandins.
+Higher levels of prostaglandins can make these contractions stronger and more painful.
+These cramps can feel like:

 • Dull, throbbing, or cramping pain in the lower belly